hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `kube_proxy` - (Optional) A `kube_proxy` block.

+->**Note:** `kube_proxy` requires that the Preview Feature `Microsoft.ContainerService/KubeProxyConfigurationPreview` is enabled and the Resource Provider re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/configure-kube-proxy#register-the-kubeproxyconfigurationpreview-feature-flag) for more information.

 ->**Note:** `kube_proxy` can only be disabled if the cluster is configured with its own (BYO) CNI, i.e. if `network_plugin` is set to `none`.

 * `load_balancer_sku` - (Optional) Specifies the SKU of the Load Balancer used for this Kubernetes Cluster.
 Possible values are `basic` and `standard`.
 Defaults to `standard`.
 Changing this forces a new resource to be created.